KazeTachinuu/Proxy-Messages/README.md

-# Snowpack Proxy Server
+# Proxy Server

-Snowpack Proxy Server is a simple proxy server implementation using Boost.Asio.
+Proxy Server is a simple proxy server implementation using Boost.Asio.

 ## Table of Contents
 - [Introduction](#introduction)